Skip to content

 # if under_clouds, check if clouds_bases is available

-if under_clouds and "clouds_bases" in list(profiles.data.data_vars):
+if under_clouds and "clouds" in list(profiles.data.data_vars):

 lowest_clouds = profiles._get_lowest_clouds()

-elif under_clouds and "clouds_bases" not in list(profiles.data.data_vars):
+elif under_clouds and "clouds" not in list(profiles.data.data_vars):

 import warnings